gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ### Is nomination number correlated with indegree?

-Hypothesis: Individuals that on average are among the first nominations of their peers are more popular
+Hypothesis: Individuals that, on average, are among the first nominations of their peers are more popular

 ```r